AIMA/NAS - Course in Maritime Archaeology Part 1

 Add To Cart

 The Part 1 course is a general introduction to maritime archaeology which focuses on aspects such as pre-disturbance, or in other words, non-intrusive surveys of shipwreck sites.
-The course structure includes:

 • Archaeological principles